West Village in New York

 West Village New York is a neighbourhood in Manhattan.
-It’s a residential area, but is also full of nice shops and restaurants.
+It’s a residential area but is also full of nice shops and restaurants.
 In addition to lots of celebrities!
 To give you an idea: the neighbourhood lies to the south of Chelsea, north of Hudson Square and South Village, east of the Hudson River and west of Greenwich Village.
-High Line Park connects West Village to Chelsea, Hell’s Kitchen and Hudson Yards.
-In northern West Village you’ll find the popular Meatpacking District.

 West Village and Little Bohemia

-West Village was founded in 1916 and was quickly nicknamed “Little Bohemia”, due to the bohemian lifestyle of its residents.
+West Village actually is the western part of Greenwich Village.
+It was founded in 1916 and was quickly nicknamed “Little Bohemia”, due to the bohemian lifestyle of its residents.
 You’ll see artists’ houses, adding to the neighbourhood’s charm.
 Another unique neighbourhood ‘quirk’ is the fact that its streets don’t follow New York’s grid system.
-This is not only confusing for you, as a tourist, but can be quite a challenge, even for New Yorkers.
+This is not only confusing for you, as a tourist but can be quite a challenge, even for New Yorkers.
 You really do need a map here.
 (Or not, because West Village is actually the perfect area to wander around aimlessly.
 You will come across great places doing so!).
-Visit, for example, the beautiful Jefferson Market Courthouse and famous cupcake shop: Magnolia Bakery.
+Visit, for example, the famous cupcake shop: Magnolia Bakery and High Line Park that connects West Village to Chelsea, Hell’s Kitchen and Hudson Yards.
+In northern West Village, you’ll find the popular Meatpacking District.

 A Dynamic and European Neighbourhood